deeptigp/deeptigp.github.io/index.md

 - **Due to large volumes, I am unable to respond to your emails.**

 ## News
+- Received <a href="https://www.bu.edu/provost/awards-publications/award-opportunities/career-development-professorships/"> Moorman-Simon Interdisciplinary Career Development Professorship </a> award from Boston University for the years 2025-2028 for conducting interdisciplinary work!
 - Serving as a senior Area Chair for CVPR'26!
 - I will be giving a keynote talk at <a href="https://cvam-workshop.github.io/"> Computer Vision in Advertising and Marketing </a> at ICCV'25.
 - Two papers <a href="https://arxiv.org/pdf/2411.16725">[REVELIO 🪄]</a> and <a href="https://arxiv.org/pdf/2503.06698"> [GUIDE]</a> accepted at ICCV'25!🎉